0x213F/fun-square-in-circle/README.md

 Other properties of the animation can be tinkered with by editing the code.
 Any values in the code are in terms of percent where 100% is the length of the shortest side of the screen.
 A full list of values are as follows.

-* The diameter of the outter dots.
+* The diameter of the outer dots.
 * The diameter of the inner dots.
-* The position of the centroid of the inner dots.
 * The thickness of the lines.
 * The color function of the lines.